An invitation

 The family Jesus put you in, the world He's sending you into, and the two people you're about to invite into this same journey.

-- BibleProject — Gospel of the Kingdom
+- BibleProject — Temple

 - Where do you currently belong to the body of Christ?
 If you don't yet, what would the first step be?